ruby-supply/ruby-program/README.md

 ## Key Features

 - **Mining**: Deploy SOL on blocks in a 5x5 grid and compete for RUBY rewards every round.
-- **Referrals**: Earn 1% of your referrals' claimed rewards as passive income.
 - **Buybacks**: Protocol automatically buys back RUBY using 8% of SOL mining revenue.
 - **Motherlode (ML)**: Progressive jackpot that increases by +3 RUBY per round until hit.
 - **Mini-Motherlode**: SOL reload rewards to help miners stay active.